The Inkey List just dropped a new dewy SPF - here's what you need to know

 AM

 Dry skin needs – you guessed it – serious hydration.
 Taking things to the next level, Polyglutamic Acid is able to hold up to four times more moisture than Hyaluronic Acid.
-Seal the serum in with 10% urea – another hydration hero.
+Slather this on in the morning and seal the serum in with the Bio-Active Ceramide Repairing and Plumping Moisturiser.
+It's brimming with ceramides to strengthen the skin barrier and provides insurance against a dry and flaky complexion.

 PM

-Dry skin can really benefit from an exfoliating acid, especially from the gentle Alpha-Hydroxy Acid.
-Derived from fruit acids and fortified with hyaluronic acid, it helps to remove dead skin cells and lead to a brighter complexion.
-Finish your routine with a dose of gentle yet deeply hydrating Rosehip Oil.
+Dry skin can really benefit from an exfoliating acid, especially from the gentle PHA Toner.
+It's a delicate chemical exfoliant that helps to remove dead skin that can lead to a lacklustre complexion, all the while feeding your complexion with moisture.
+Then, finish your routine with a dose of the deeply hydrating Rosehip Oil.

 AM

-First things first, oily skin needs balancing, so don’t be tempted to reach for harsh stripping products that will only throw your skin out of whack.
-The Inkey List’s Salicylic Acid Cleanser is a great morning-and-night option as it helps to control oil levels and shrink the appearance of pores.
+Oily skin needs balancing, so don’t be tempted to reach for harsh stripping products that will only throw your skin out of whack.
+Instead, opt for The Inkey List’s Salicylic Acid Cleanser.
+It's a great morning option as it helps to control oil levels and shrink the appearance of pores.

 PM